daianna21/smokingMouse/README.md

 ## smoking Mouse datasets

-The mouse datasets contain the following data in a single `R` `RangedSummarizedExperiment`\* object for each feature (genes, exons, transcripts and exon-exon junctions):
+The mouse datasets contain the following data in a single `R` `RangedSummarizedExperiment`\* object for each feature (genes, transcripts, exons, and exon-exon junctions):

-- **Raw data**: original read counts of the features, also including the original metadata of features and samples.
+- **Raw data**: raw read counts (for genes, exons, and junctions) or TPM (for transcripts), also including the original metadata of the expression features and samples.
-- **Processed data**: normalized and log-scaled counts of the same features.
-In addition to the feature and sample information, the datasets contain information of which ones were used in downstream analyses (the ones that passed filtering steps) and which features were DE in the different experiments.
+- **Processed data**: normalized and log-scaled counts of the same features (log(CPM+0.5) for genes, exons, and junctions, or log(TPM+0.5) for transcripts).
+In addition to the feature and sample information, the datasets contain information of which ones were used in downstream analyses (the ones that passed filtering steps), and which features were differentially expressed in the different experiments.

-Moreover, you can find human data generated in Semick et al. (2018) in Mol Psychiatry (DOI: <https://doi.org/10.1038/s41380-018-0223-1>) that contain the results of a DEA in adult and prenatal human brain samples exposed to cigarette smoke.
+Moreover, you can find human data generated in Semick et al., (2018) in Mol Psychiatry (DOI: <https://doi.org/10.1038/s41380-018-0223-1>) that contain the results of a DEA for cigarette smoke exposure in adult and prenatal human brain.

 \*For more details, check the documentation for [`RangedSummarizedExperiment`](https://www.bioconductor.org/packages/devel/bioc/vignettes/SummarizedExperiment/inst/doc/SummarizedExperiment.html)